nyuoss/glaceon-google-suite-tasks/README.md

     http://127.0.0.1:5000

+### Running Google Apps Script
+1. Open a Google Docs document, click on Extensions -> Apps Script.
+A new Apps Script will be created.
+2. Copy and paste the code in `extractTasks.js` into `Code.gs` file in the Apps Script editor.
+3. Run the script by clicking "Run".
+4. When the script finishes execution, the comments with tasks assigned to the current use will be stored in a newly created Google Sheet.

 # Open Source Python Template

 This is an advanced template for designing and developing Python projects with CI/CD.
 This template serves as a foundation and includes features for build management, unit testing, continuous integration, static analysis, code style adherence, and component specification.